-Many people don’t realize that cracks in walls can pose a lot of dangers to your home.
+Many people don’t realize that cracks in walls can pose many dangers to your home.
 From pest infestation to structural damage and mold growth, just about any type of crack or hole could lead to dangerous consequences if not fixed immediately.

 However, fixing cracks in walls can be a tedious process for some.
-This is because it often requires sanding, priming, and painting before you can repair the crack.
-However, there are simple steps to take that will make this process easier for you.
+This is because it often requires sanding, priming, and painting before repairing the crack.
+However, there are simple steps to take to make this process easier for you.
 If you’re looking for a quick fix that doesn’t require too much work or time, then read below!
 These steps may not seem like they would do much, but they will ensure your wall repair looks clean and your home feels complete again when done right.
 Of course, the key to getting good results is to follow these easy steps closely, so pay close attention if you want them done correctly!

 What Causes Cracks in Wall?

 As a property ages, the more natural wear and tear on the house can be seen.
 For example, you may notice small cracks in places like over doors or windows.
 This is due to changes in humidity levels, which cause some materials to expand more than others.

 Moisture is one of the main culprits of the destruction of homes, and it can be caused by a variety of things, including water leaks, humidity, flooding, condensation, etc. Water leaks are most common when homeowners experience plumbing problems or roof issues that lead to water flowing into their homes below.

 Poor Drywall Taping